Photo Credit: by Gustavo Fring, Pexels.com

 For example, not everyone has the technology available for effective telehealth appointments.
 We often think of everyone having access to a smartphone, laptop, and reliable internet connection, but this just isn’t the case.
 According to the Pew Research Center, as of 2023, one in five households isn’t online – about 26 million households.
 While some households say they have no interest in being online, about one in five say they can’t afford home internet service.
 The good news is that subsidy programs such as the Affordable Connectivity Program (ACP), the Digital Equity Act, and other initiatives aim to increase digital skills, equip people with suitable devices, and ensure important online services are accessible to all.

 Additionally, payment for telehealth appointments can be an issue.
 Not all insurance plans cover telehealth appointments from all providers, and Medicaid coverage for telehealth appointments varies from state to state.
 Flexibility in telehealth abilities and coverage has dramatically increased since the pandemic, and it will likely continue to improve over time.
+Not all situations and medical visits can be done by telehealth, especially if a doctor needs to perform an exam to detect what problem a patient may have.
+This is why it is important to check with your doctor and provide all your symptoms so they can determine if you need to be physically seen.

 Medication Access Through Telehealth Becomes More Popular Everyday